JonathanLennox/FilkArchive/NOTES.md

 ```

 (You should be able to the expiration days to any reasonable value that works for you up to 30; I haven't tested whether any other restore tier works.)

+Once you have these settings set, you can select "Restore" from the "File" menu, or from right-clicking on a file, and it will submit a restore request.

 However you request it, the restore request takes up to 12 hours to complete the restoration from deep storage.